 Migraine is not just a headache that goes away with a dose of pain killer.
 Severe migraines test the patience level of the sufferers.
-The symptoms of migraines are not just severe headaches but also sickness, skin sensitivity, problems with balance, vision, and speech.
+The symptoms of migraines are not just severe headaches but also sickness, skin sensitivity, and problems with balance, vision, and speech.
 Chronic migraines impair both work and social life.
 A lot of people are, however, unaware of the fact that indoor air quality also leads to migraines and severe headaches.
 As you spend 90% of your time indoors, the quality of indoor air has a higher impact on your health.
 If you too are suffering from frequent bouts of migraines, this blog is for you.
 Read on to find out the relation between air quality and frequent headaches.

 How does Air Pollution Lead to Migraines?

-A study found that there is a correlation between migraines, headaches and air pollution.
-The pollutants such as Lead, Sulfur Dioxide (SO2), Carbon Monoxide (CO), Nitrogen Dioxide (NO2) and Particulate Matter (PM 10 and PM 2.5) lead to severe migraine and headaches.
+A study found that there is a correlation between migraines, headaches, and air pollution.
+The pollutants such as Lead, Sulfur Dioxide (SO2), Carbon Monoxide (CO), Nitrogen Dioxide (NO2), and Particulate Matter (PM 10 and PM 2.5) lead to severe migraine and headaches.
 In fact, it has been found that people with chronic migraine and asthma are sensitive to both NO2 and particulate matter.
 The presence of these pollutants in the indoor air increases the duration and frequency of headaches.

 Which Pollutants are Migraine Sufferers Sensitive to?

-The air you breathe in contains a lot of contaminants that you may not know.
-The cleaning materials, cigarette smoke, cosmetics and perfumes trigger a migraine headache.
+The air you breathe contains a lot of contaminants that you may not know.
+The cleaning materials, cigarette smoke, cosmetics, and perfumes trigger a migraine headache.
 Cigarettes, for instance, contain nicotine-a vasoactive substance, which changes the size of blood vessels.
 As the blood vessels are narrow, less blood can reach the tissues that surround your brain.
 Cigarette smoke irritates your nose or throat, thereby triggering allergic reactions and headaches.